Strong-field tidal distortions of rotating black holes: II. Horizon dynamics from eccentric and inclined orbits: Summary of formalism

-With this parameterization, the geodesic equations for the coordinates $r$ and $\theta$ become equations for the angles $\psi$ and $\chi$.
-Note that we could include an offset phase $\psi_0$ in Eq.\ (\ref{eq:rofpsi}).
-We have set $\psi_0 = 0$, which is equivalent to choosing the origin of our time coordinate to the moment that the orbit passes through periapsis.
+With the parameterization (\ref{eq:rofpsi}) and (\ref{eq:thetaofchi}), the geodesic equations for the coordinates $r$ and $\theta$ become equations for the angles $\chi_r$ and $\chi_\theta$.
+Note that we could include an offset phase $\chi_{r,0}$ in Eq.\ (\ref{eq:rofpsi}).
+We have set $\chi_{r,0} = 0$, which is equivalent to setting the origin of our time coordinate to the moment that the orbit passes through periapsis.
 References {\cite{schmidt,fh09}} give easy-to-use expressions relating the ($E$, $L_z$, $Q$) and ($p$, $e$, $\theta_{\rm m}$) parameterizations.
 For much of our analysis, we use the angle $\theta_{\rm inc}$ introduced in Ref.\ {\cite{dh06}} in place of $\theta_{\rm m}$:

-This angle varies smoothly from $0$ to $\pi$ as the orbit varies from prograde equatorial ($\theta_{\rm m} = \pi/2$, $L_z > 0$) to retrograde equatorial ($\theta_{\rm m} = \pi/2$, $L_z < 0$).
+This angle varies smoothly from $0$ to $180^\circ$ as the orbit varies from prograde equatorial ($\theta_{\rm m} = 90^\circ$, $L_z > 0$) to retrograde equatorial ($\theta_{\rm m} = 90^\circ$, $L_z < 0$).

-The tidal field is quantified by the complex scalar field $\psi_0$, which is built from the Weyl curvature tensor:
+The tidal field is quantified by the complex scalar field\footnote{In this paper, we use capital $\Psi$ rather than the more commonly used lowercase $\psi$ to denote the Weyl curvature scalars in order to avoid confusion with the ingoing axial coordinate.} $\Psi_0$, which is built from the Weyl curvature tensor:

 The vectors used here are the Newman-Penrose null legs in the Hawking-Hartle representation {\cite{hh72}}:

 The symbol $\doteq$ means ``the components of the quantity on the left-hand side are represented by the array on the right-hand side in ingoing Kerr coordinates.''
 For brevity, we have introduced $\varpi^2 = r^2 + a^2$.
 These legs satisfy